UX Case Study · Enterprise K–12 Platform

 - Dynamic online forms scoping implemented — Condition-of-sale requirement met — deal successfully progressed

-- Reduced cognitive load for families — 10–15 steps collapsed to 4–6 context-aware steps
+- Reduced cognitive load for families — 10–15 steps collapsed to 4–6 context-aware steps, with parents taking 30% less time to complete online enrollment.

 - Streamlined admin workflows — Bulk move functionality reduced manual processing overhead